Edge Mode flag variable configuration

 The cacheRequestToOrigin

-property is a Boolean that determines whether the content fetched from the origin should be cached at the edge for future requests.
+property is a Boolean that determines whether to cache the content fetched from the origin at the edge for future requests.
 When set to true

-, the edge worker will cache the origin's response, reducing the need for repeated origin fetches for subsequent requests that qualify for the same experiment and variation.
+, the edge worker caches the origin's response, reducing the need for repeated origin fetches for subsequent requests that qualify for the same experiment and variation.

 For a content-heavy experiment, such as testing different article layouts, enabling cacheRequestToOrigin